kakcil/kakcil/README.md

 ---

 ### 🚀 About Me
 A passionate and innovative senior software engineer specializing in web and application development.
-I thrive on creating solutions that leverage the latest technologies.
+I currently work at OBSS Tech as part of the Navlungo team, building scalable logistics and shipping solutions.
+I thrive on creating systems that leverage the latest technologies to solve real-world business problems.
 Unfortunately, I lost access to my old GitHub account and had to start fresh, but I'm excited to rebuild and share my projects with the community.

 ### 🛠️ Technologies & Tools